-Level/Type Organization Role(s) in Process Framework National Ministry of Finance, Trade and Economic Planning; Department of the Blue Economy; Marine Spatial Planning (MSP) Executive Committee Lead Agencies, overall policy planning, coordination and decision-making for the project through National Steering Committee (NSC).
-National Ministry of Environment, Energy and Climate Change; Ministry of Agriculture and Fisheries; Seychelles Fishing Authority (SFA); Fisheries co- management committees Overall project implementation responsibilities with support from PIU.
-Determines where/when access controls will be implemented Supports communications and awareness raising of stakeholders on PF.
-Engages/manages consultants or NGOs to carry out socioeconomic surveys, participate in consultation process, develop alternative livelihoods programs.
-District/marine area/or fishery Local co- management Area-specific MSP implementation institutions; SFA; coastguard; fisher associations; NGOs Involved in implementing access controls, MCS, other local fisheries management.
+National/ Ministry of Environment, Overall project implementation responsibilities with District Energy and Climate support from PIU.
+Change; Ministry of Determines where/when access controls will be Agriculture and implemented Fisheries; Seychelles PIU assisted by implementing ministries or agencies Fishing Authority (SFA); in preparing and overseeing LRP and GRM Fisheries co-management Supports communications and awareness raising of committees stakeholders on PF.
+Area-specific MSP Engages/manages consultants or NGOs to carry out implementation socioeconomic surveys, participate in consultation institutions; coastguard; process, develop alternative livelihoods programs. fisher associations; Involved in implementing access controls, MCS, NGOs other local fisheries management.
 Participate in communications and consultations with affected persons and other stakeholders on PF.

-Otl her Conduct socioeconomic surveys, facilitate stakeholder communications and consultations, helps identify impacts and educational institutes, mitigation solutions, support implementation of alternative livelihood programs through training and technical assistance.
+Other NGOs, Fisher Conduct socioeconomic surveys, facilitate Associations, other CSO stakeholder communications and consultations, or CBOs, tertiary helps identify impacts and mitigation solutions, educational institutes, support implementation of alternative livelihood consultants programs through training and technical assistance.

-v) Process Framework Timeline
+8. Timeline

-- This PF assumes that project-imposed access controls may not occur for initial year(s) of project, pending ramping up of other preparatory activities, such as: - o Research on fish stocks and coastal and marine ecosystems. - o Strengthening of governance tools and capacity-building of co-management units and supporting national & local government agencies will be underway. - o General socioeconomic data-gathering may be carried out in some coastal regions likely to be targeted for access controls as part of broader data-gathering effort. - By year 2 or 3, areas or species targeted for access controls identified, initial local PF processes initiated in target communities. - PF process will be refined based on experience in initial communities for rollout in other communities as needed due to later rollout of access controls in other locations.
+- This PF assumes that project-imposed access controls may not occur for initial year(s) of project, pending ramping up of other preparatory activities, such as: - \circ $\,$ Research on fish stocks and coastal and marine ecosystems. - Strengthening of governance tools and capacity-building of co-management units and supporting national & local government agencies will be underway. - General socioeconomic data-gathering may be carried out in some coastal regions likely to be targeted for access controls as part of broader data-gathering effort. - By year 2 or 3, areas or species targeted for access controls identified, initial local PF processes initiated in target communities. - PF process will be refined based on experience in initial communities for rollout in other communities as needed due to later rollout of access controls in other locations.